 I decided I was allowed to splurge and spend 10 Euro on a plain rug from the local hardware store.
 It was the perfect color, had a tight weave (which by the way is a must), and I didn't already have a rug that would fit in that area.
 Ikea has some lovely, inexpensive tight weave rugs as well.

-My husband and I measured and taped off stripes every five inches.
-We wrapped the tape around the back about an inch, to keep the stripes clean looking around the sides.
+I measured and taped off stripes every five inches.
+I wrapped the tape around the back about an inch, to keep the stripes clean looking around the sides.
 If you didn't want stripes, you could use any stencil or pattern.

 Rip your tape off, place cute matching shoes on your rug (optional) and admire your beautiful work!